splewis/csgo-multi-1v1/README.md

 			name varchar(64) NOT NULL default '',
 			wins INT NOT NULL default 0,
 			losses INT NOT NULL default 0,
-			rating FLOAT NOT NULL default 1500.0,
-			pistolRating FLOAT NOT NULL default 1500.0,
-			rifleRating FLOAT NOT NULL default 1500.0,
-			awpRating FLOAT NOT NULL default 1500.0);
+			rating FLOAT NOT NULL default 1500.0);

-Now you can do whatever you want with the stats.
-For example, to find the 3 users with the most wins:

-	    SELECT accountID, name, kills FROM multi1v1_stats ORDER BY wins DESC LIMIT 3;
+Note that the accountID field is what is returned by [GetSteamAccountID](https://wiki.alliedmods.net/SourceMod_1.5.0_API_Changes#Clients), which is "the lower 32 bits of the full 64-bit Steam ID (referred to as community id by some) and is unique per account."

 ### Clientprefs Usage/Cookies

-Player choices (round type preference, weapons) can be saved so they persist across maps for players.
+Player choices (round type preferences, weapon choices) can be saved so they persist across maps for players (via the SourceMod clientprefs API).
 Installing sqlite should be sufficient for this.